emmajanedrews/base-template/_posts/2018-01-29-have-you-felt-an-earthquake-in-montana.md

 So in general, no, you don’t have much to fear from earthquakes in Montana.
 If you have any questions about earthquakes in the region, you can check out this **[site](http://www.mbmg.mtech.edu/quakes/quake-seismicity.html)** for more information.

 For any other questions about real estate, feel free to reach out to me.
-I’d be happy to talk with you.<br>
+I’d be happy to talk with you.